LuckyboyJay/OSINT/README.md

 image link: https://tryhackme.com/room/ohsint?taskNo=1

 # Questions given to be answered
-1: What is this user's avatar of?/
+1: What is this user's avatar of?\
-2: What is the SSID of the WAP he connected to?/
+2: What is the SSID of the WAP he connected to?\
-3: What is his personal email address?/
+3: What is his personal email address?\
-4: What site did you find his email address on?/
+4: What site did you find his email address on?\
-5: Where has he gone on holiday?/
+5: Where has he gone on holiday?\
-6: What is the person's password?/
+6: What is the person's password?\

 #